glzr-io/glazewm/README.md

     fullscreen:
       # Maximize the window if possible.
 If the window doesn't have a
-      # maximize button, then it'll be fullscreen'ed normally instead.
+      # maximize button, then it'll be fullscreen normally instead.
       maximized: false
 ```